kevin931/CytofDR/docs/source/change/development.rst

 Development and Roadmap
 #########################

-We commit to supporting this package on a long term.
+We commit to supporting this package on a long term: we want you to feel supported and want to hear your experiences.
 Here, you will find our roadmap and our maintenance commitments.

 -------